-The collection, moved to the present complex of buildings by 1807, was then enriched through the years: some paintings were given back by the Louvre, some arrived thanks to private donations and others, including the Tempest by Giorgione, were acquired by the museum mostly during the 20th century.
+The collection grew constantly through the years: some pieces arrived through private donations and others, including the Tempest by Giorgione, were acquired by the Academy mostly during the 20th century.

-The Galleries are currently undergoing a long restoration, started in 2005 and not yet concluded.
+At this moment the Accademia Galleries are undergoing a long process of restoration and enlargement, that started in 2005 and not yet concluded (end of 2017).

 » Read less